Advice for manufacturers and suppliers: formaldehyde in clothing and textiles

 - carcinogenicity via inhalation exposure to formaldehyde gas (vapour) or mist.

 Formaldehyde is classified as a hazardous substance under the Hazardous Substances and New Organisms Act.
-It has a number of hazardous properties, including skin and eye irritation, skin sensitisation and carcinogenicity.
+It has several hazardous properties, including skin and eye irritation, skin sensitisation and carcinogenicity.

 Scientific studies of acceptable levels of formaldehyde in clothing and other textiles